-An adaptation of Scottish writer Alexander Trocchi's loosely autobiographical novel, Young Adam takes place on the canals around 1950s Glasgow, in the time of post-war desperation and low wages.
+An adaptation of Scottish writer Alexander Trocchi's loosely autobiographical novel, Young Adam is a harsh portrait of a desolate social climate in constant decline set against the backdrop of 1950s Glasgow in the time of post-war desperation and low wages.

-The source novel, originally published as a “dirty book” in 1954, was re-edited by Trocchi so that it could be issued by a “reputable” publisher at a time when the use of graphic sex scenes and pornographic tropes in literary novels had yet to become a popular postmodern device.
-But Director David Mackenzie doesn’t shy away from the explicit scenes, masterfully avoiding gratuitousness by making them an integral part of the narrative and Joe’s depraved character.
+The source novel, originally published as a “dirty book” in 1954, was re-edited by Trocchi to be issued by a “reputable” publisher at a time when the use of graphic sex scenes and pornographic tropes in literary novels had yet to become a popular postmodern device.
+David Mackenzie's film adaptation never shies away from the explicit scenes of the novel but there is no indulgence in it: what could have easily been an exercise in cinematic gratuitousness is instead an integral part of the narrative and Joe’s depraved character.

 The soundtrack, written by Talking Heads founder David Byrne, was released under the title Lead Us Not into Temptation.
 All songs were written by Byrne with the exception of Haitian Fight Song by Charles Mingus.

 One of the standout tracks is Inexorable and it directly invokes Byrne's early work with Talking Heads, yet the song was arranged with an absolutely classical approach.
 A simple piano solo builds into a growing avalanche of strings that lead to a massive structure in the track's second half.
 As tension builds, distorted and eerie vocals finally break out to imitate a cello part:

 The Great Western Road is a solemn and spacious ballad that instantly warrants attention from its crisp opening chord.
 The lyrics assume the film’s depressing hopelessness, as tangible as the dirt and damp of the air.
 The triple meter gets the chorus a vibrant waltz treatment that gradually dissolves into a dance by the closing sequence when the piano takes over: